soubihabdenour/harfed/README.md

 # harfed
 Heterogeneity, Attacks, and Robustness in Federated Learning

 This repository contains a Streamlit-based interactive application named **Harfed**, dedicated to configuring and running Federated Learning (FL) experiments with detailed visualization and monitoring.
 The app features an intuitive UI with comprehensive visualizations and real-time monitoring capabilities.
-It has been utilized in the research and experiments presented in our published paper: [Exploring Heterogeneity, Attacks, and Robustness in Federated Learning](https://ieeexplore.ieee.org/document/10857574).
+It has been utilized in the research and experiments presented in our published paper: [Towards Robust Federated Learning: Investigating Poisoning Attacks Under Clients Data Heterogeneity](https://ieeexplore.ieee.org/document/10857574).

 ---